 - Family and group counseling

-When you seek help, you may be placed into a treatment program.
-These programs will help you build the skills needed to overcome addiction.
+BCBSAZ Health Choice’s contracted providers use evidence-based treatment models to serve their clients.
+These programs can help to build the skills needed to overcome addiction.
 Some of those programs include:

 - Seven Challenges